M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq94"></a>
 **(94) What does the red/orange stripe at the end of the header mean?**

 The red/orange stripe at the left side of the header means that the DKIM, SPF or DMARC authentication failed.
 See also [this FAQ](#user-content-faq92).
-See also [this FAQ](#user-content-faq92).

 <br />

 <a name="faq95"></a>
 **(95) Why are not all apps shown when selecting an attachment or image?**

-If an app is listed depends on if the app implements a [document provider](https://developer.android.com/guide/topics/providers/document-provider).
-If the app is not listed, you might need to ask the developer of the app to add support for the Storage Access Framework.
+For privacy and security reasons FairEmail does not have permissions to directly access files, instead the Storage Access Framework, available and recommended since Android 4.4 KitKat (released in 2013), is used to select files.

 If an app is listed depends on if the app implements a [document provider](https://developer.android.com/guide/topics/providers/document-provider).
 If the app is not listed, you might need to ask the developer of the app to add support for the Storage Access Framework.